 Financial Aid for College

-For many families, financial aid is an important part of the college admissions process and something that will impact your decision about which college to attend.
-We recommend that parents and students start early to learn about applying for financial aid and the resources available to help students cover the cost of attending college.
+For many families, financial aid is an important part of the college admissions process and is central to a student's final college choice.
+We recommend that parents/guardians and students start early to learn about applying for financial aid and the resources available to help students cover the cost of attending college.

 Financial Aid Resources